adadouche/esigelec-ue-lsp/TP/04 - Upload a larger in HDFS.md

 jps | grep Node$
 ```

-If the command returns any entries, then you need to stop the HDFS & Yarn processes using the following commands:
+If the command returns any entries, then you need to stop the HDFS & YARN processes using the following commands:

 ```sh
 export HADOOP_PID_DIR=$HADOOP_HOME/pid/hadoop-master-nn